top of page

 6. Questions to Ask Your Healthcare Provider

-• What do the X-rays reveal about my hip joint?
+• What do the X-ray findings reveal about my hip condition?

-• What are my treatment options based on the X-ray findings?
+• What treatment options do you recommend based on my X-ray?

-• How will the results impact my daily activities and lifestyle?
+• How will my X-ray results impact daily activities or sports participation?

 Conclusion